 Charles Goodyear Invents Vulcanized Rubber in 1839

 American inventor and chemist Charles Goodyear began experimenting with natural rubber in 1834 at the age of thirty-four.
-Five years later in 1839, he accidentally dropped a mix of India rubber and sulfate on a heated stove and discovered vulcanization!
+Five years later in 1839, he accidentally dropped a mix of Indian rubber and sulfate on a heated stove and discovered vulcanization!
 Or the process of hardening rubber for commercial use.Â

 Goodyearâs revelation was an industrial breakthrough for manufacturers, tire companies, and the sneaker industry at the time.
 The phenomenal transformation of raw material into a flexible and durable alternative pressed athletes to give up their leather and canvas shoes for rubber soles.Â